-On a fundamental level, I believe that people want to connect: to one another, to meaningful work, to ideas, to our spiritual centers, to purpose, and to ourselves.
+On a fundamental level, I believe that people want to connect: to one another, to meaningful work, to ideas, to purpose, and to ourselves.
 I coach people to joyfully connect with what’s most important to them, in service of creating a more just, equitable world.

 The metaphor I use to describe my coaching is dancing.
 As your coach, I’m your dance partner, and our relationship is dynamic and fluid.
 Sometimes I lead, sometimes you do.
 We both bring unique perspectives and experiences to the dance, and our connection wouldn’t be the same without them.
 Together, we create something beautiful that’s greater than our individual selves.